-TC Impact 3 Implementation of the Revised Community Park Master Plan may result in a parking demand exceeding proposed supply, resulting in a potentially significant impact.
+TC Impact 3 Implementation of the proposed Community Park Master Plan would result in a parking demand exceeding proposed supply, resulting in a potentially significant impact.

-1) Mitigation: TC/mm-6, TC/mm-7
+1) Mitigation: TC/mm-5, TC/mm-6

-TC/mm-6 Upon application for land use and construction permits from the County, and prior to site disturbance to implement the Revised Community Park Master Plan, the CCSD or its designee shall show the installation of bike racks within the Community Park on construction plans.
+TC/mm-5 Upon application for land use and construction permits from the County, and prior to site disturbance to implement the Community Park Master Plan, the CCSD or its designee shall show the installation of bike racks within the Community Park on construction plans.
 The bike racks shall be installed upon the first phase of development.

-TC/mm-7 During operation of the sports fields, the CCSD shall implement a field rotation program.
+TC/mm-6 During operation of the sports fields, the CCSD shall implement a field rotation program.
 The program shall ensure that during organized sporting events, no more than four sports fields are in operation at one time.